CLASSIFICATION NO. 438

 Working knowledge of: Standard traffic signs and markings; regulations regarding installation and placement of traffic control signs and markings; layout striping techniques; standard traffic control methods, materials, tools and equipment; occupational hazards and safety precautions; basic traffic engineering principles; basic maintenance and repair techniques of mechanical equipment and paint truck; basic recordkeeping procedures; public and customer service techniques; basic supervisory techniques; electronic and manual measuring devices; basic math.

 Skill to: Operate a variety of hand and power tools and equipment such as road striping equipment, post hole digger, propane torch, sledge hammer, jack hammer, hand and power saws and sign shop equipment; interpret road maps, schematics and blueprints; layout and paint or apply street markings; prioritize daily assignments with time efficient routes; complete and maintain accurate work records; estimate time and materials needed for projects; enter and retrieve traffic control data using computer software and hardware; train, assign and review work performed by temporary and County personnel; establish and maintain effective working relationships with County personnel, temporary staff and the public; communicate effectively, both orally and in writing.

 Incumbents perform after hours emergency response to traffic signal failures, downed signs and road closures on a call-out basis.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license.
-Possession of valid Class B Commercial Driver's License (CDL) with airbrake endorsement required within 6 months of hire.
+Incumbents must possess a valid driver’s license and valid Class B Commercial Driver's License (CDL) with no restrictions in order to drive manual transmission and full air brake vehicles within 6 months of hire.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.

 Must pass a pre-employment drug test (DOT Regulations for CDL).